-5. Stewardship Ontario will manage Orphan Waste collected, allocating costs to the corresponding MHSM Category.
-If the cost to manage Orphan Wastes is material, Stewardship Ontario will not accept responsibility for collection or management of the Orphan Waste nor the related costs given that a commercial connection cannot be established between the costs incurred and Stewards under the MHSW Program Plan.
+5. Stewardship Ontario will manage orphan waste collected, allocating costs to the corresponding MHSM Category.
+If orphan waste is identified and the cost to manage orphan wastes is material, Stewardship Ontario will not accept responsibility for collection or management of the orphan waste nor the related costs given that a commercial connection cannot be established between the costs incurred and Stewards under the MHSW Program Plan.